cloudmesh-community/fa19-523-171/project/report.md

 [Contributors](https://github.com/cloudmesh-community/fa19-516-171/graphs/contributors)

-The AWSS3 Storage Provider interacts with Cloudmesh Shell and The storage functions of the provider are available through cloudmesh command line.
+The AWSS3 Storage Provider interacts with Cloudmesh Shell and The Storage functions of the provider are available through Cloudmesh command line.
 The documentation related the the Storage provider can be been in the below documentation link.

 * Documentation: <https://cloudmesh.github.io/cloudmesh-manual/storage/storage.html>